NardiniA/phone-scraper-test/README.md

 ## Cross Platform

 This project is written in python and should run fine in cross platform environments.
 However, problems may arise on MacOS and Linux as this was developed on a Windows 10 operating system.
-For problems that arise contact the developer, Antonio Nardini or add to the issues tab on [https://github.com/NardiniA/phone-scraper-test/issues](this repository).
+For problems that arise contact the developer, Antonio Nardini or add to the issues tab on [this repository](https://github.com/NardiniA/phone-scraper-test/issues).

 ## Disclaimer